Mobile phone use in schools

 The use of mobile phones in schools has become a controversial topic debated by students, parents, teachers and authorities.

-People who support the use of mobile phones believe that these phones are useful for safety, allowing children to communicate with their parents and guardians.
-In addition, they believe this will teach children how to deal with new media properly as early as possible.
-People suggest that schools should adapt to the current technological landscape, where mobile phones allow access to vast amounts of information.
-This renders the need to memorize facts obsolete, allowing schools to shift their focus from imparting knowledge to emphasizing critical thinking skills and fostering the development of essential personal qualities.
+People who support the use of mobile phones believe that these phones are useful for safety, allowing children to communicate with their parents and guardians, and for teaching children at an early age how to work with new media.
+They argue that mobile phones, since they allow people to access vast amounts of information and render obsolete the need to memorize facts. allow schools to shift their focus from imparting rote facts to critical thinking and personal development.

 Opponents of students using mobile phones during school believe that mobile phones are the main source of declining mental health among adolescents, hampering social development, and enabling cyber bullies.

 Different countries across the world have had to respond to the increasing presence of mobile devices in schools and weigh the potential harms and benefits, all while maintaining their privacy laws.
 To prevent distractions caused by mobile phones, many schools have strict policies that forbid students from using their phones during school hours.
 These regulations are monitored by the Global Education Monitoring Report at UNESCO on a regular basis.
 The percentage of countries with bans on the use of phones in schools rose from 23% to 40% from 2023 to 2024.

 Some administrators have attempted cell phone jamming to monitor and restrict phone usage, with the intention of limiting distractions and unproductive usage.
 However, these methods of regulation raise concerns about privacy violation and abuse of power, as well as being illegal in certain jurisdictions.